International Teachers

 2. Gather with friends and family

 Make the most of Independence Day by celebrating alongside the people you care about, especially with food.
 Don’t let your culinary creativity be limited by sticking to the typical Fourth of July foods like grilled meats and fresh summer fruits and vegetables.
 As a cultural exchange teacher, celebrating American traditions is important, but there are always ways to bring in elements of your own food and culture, too.
 Perhaps you could grill meats or still use fresh produce, but season them as you would at home.
-As the United States grows and becomes increasingly diverse, using food to tell your story is an authentic way to celebrate and honor your heritage during a very American holiday.
+As the United States continues to grow and evolve, using food to tell your story is an authentic way to celebrate and honor your heritage during a distinctly American holiday.

 3. Reflect and compare to cultural traditions at home

-Our ambassador teachers come from all over the world to share their rich cultural diversity with students and are enriched both professionally and personally during the cultural exchange experience.
-Did you know that past and current ambassador teachers can refer a fellow teacher from home to our program and earn cash rewards if that teacher is accepted?
+Our Ambassador Teachers come from all over the world to share their rich cultural heritage with students and are enriched both professionally and personally during the cultural exchange experience.
+Did you know that past and current Ambassador Teachers can refer a fellow teacher from home to our program and earn cash rewards if that teacher is accepted?
 Learn more about our referral program at this webpage.

 Paula Rock